OakHeart, Center for Counseling

 Life Transitions

-Through my clinical supervised experience, I work with clients with a range of presenting concerns such as depression, anxiety, trauma, and suicidality, to name a few.
+Through my clinical supervised experience, I work with clients with a range of presenting concerns such as depression, anxiety, and trauma to name a few.

 I approach my work with clients by prioritizing the therapeutic relationship, instilling encouragement, and equitable power distributions within the therapeutic space.
 I challenge clients to be open and authentic in reflecting on their experiences.
-I utilize therapeutic approaches such as Cognitive-Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Humanistic Therapy, Emotion-Focused Therapy (EFT), Person-Centered, and Solution-Focused Therapy.
+I utilize therapeutic approaches such as Cognitive-Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), Acceptance and Commitment Therapy (ACT), Humanistic Therapy, Emotion-Focused Therapy (EFT), Person-Centered, and Solution-Focused Therapy.
+I have also completed Level 1 Training in Gottman Method Couples Therapy.

 About Me